davideicardi/progress-logger-js/README.md

     my-label ...
 100.00% (100 of 100, 5.0/sec)
     my-label completed (100) in 20.0 seconds (5.0/sec)

+## Statistics

-Some more statistics are also available using `ProgressLogger.stats` method:
+Some more statistics are also available using `progressLogger.stats` method:

-    { label: 'Processing',
+    { label: 'my-label',
       start: 2016-11-16T00:24:49.317Z,
       end: 2016-11-16T00:25:09.359Z,
       elapsed: 20042,
       avg: 200.42,
-      rate: 4.989522003792036,
+      rate: 4.98,
-      totals: 100 }
+      count: 100,
+      success: 1,
+      errors : [] }

+## Handling promises

+To handle the progress increment of a `Promise` just use `progressLogger.incrementPromise` method:

+    progress.incrementPromise(yourPromise);

+This will automatically catch errors.

+## Handling errors

+To log errors you can use:

+    progress.increment(err);

+or passing a `Promise`:

+    progress.incrementPromise(yourPromise);